nguyenhamy/hello-world/README.md

 # hello-world
+Hi everyone!
-My first step to Github
+Here is my first step to Github